 Music Software Platform

 Most equipment you will need will come with a music software.
-A music software program like Apple Logic Pro will allow you to record and edit audio, use virtual instruments, audio effects, loops and patches.
+A music software program like Apple Logic Pro will allow you to record and edit audio, use virtual instruments, audio effects, tool kits, loops and patches.
 Logic Pro also offers mixing and mastering for your songs.
 The software costs less than $200.
 Using this software with a mid-range computer will give you the tools for recording and editing software you need to create a song.

 Logic Pro X Certification courses are offered at IPR.
 The Institute of Production and Recording (IPR) is an Apple Authorized Training Center for Education (AATCE), intensive certification training in Logic Pro X. Logic Pro X instructors are Apple Certified Trainers, chosen to lead these courses because of their industry expertise.

 The certification courses at IPR introduce students to the primary features and user interface of Logic Pro X. Students learn how to create audio and MIDI arrangements that will become their own production projects.
 Students also create songs using Logic Pro’s array of virtual instruments, including Apple Loops and DSP effects.
 In-depth lessons cover MIDI and audio recording and streamlined editing and arrangement techniques.
-Advanced lessons include user defined key commands, automation, using external MIDI controllers, mixing, and creating final output.
+Advanced lessons and training include user defined key commands, automation, using external MIDI controllers, mixing, and creating final output.

 Reference tracks are professional mixed, edited, and remastered songs and audio files used for comparison.
 They give audio engineers a baseline of sound that can be matched and personalized.
 These tracks can be found almost anywhere and cover an almost infinite range of different genres of music.

 Reference tracks are a vital part of an effective mixing workflow.
 Referencing professional work allows audio engineers to emulate other work, as well as establishing a baseline for tonal balance.
 This allows the entire mix to come together.